treeverse/katacoda-playground/lakeFS-play/step3.md

 We could now list the commits with the log command `lakectl log lakefs://my-repo@master`{{execute}}

-we could see there two commits.
+We could see there two commits.

 - our first commit
 - an auto generated commit, Repository created